lovindata/blog/docs/posts/0/index.md

 }
 ```

-Fourth, let's define our 🌉 bridges (endpoints) that will allow guests to enter the castle 🏰.
+Fourth, let's define our 🌉 bridges (endpoints) that will allow guests to enter the castle 🏰 and monitor their activities ("see ya, personal privacy" 👀😈).

 ```scala title="GuestCtrl.scala" hl_lines="7 23-25 27 41"
 package com.ilovedatajjia